 Let’s say a commit is made locally, but now that local commit has to be removed, here’s how to undo git commits is they are in local repo.

-commit 100: good commit # second to last commit, this is the one we want
+git log commit 101: bad commit # latest commit, this would be called 'HEAD' commit 100: good commit # second to last commit, this is the one we want

-To restore everything back to the way it was prior to the last commit, we need to reset to the commit before HEAD:
+To restore everything back to the way it was prior to the last commit, we need to reset

-git reset --hard HEAD^ # use --hard if you don't care about keeping the changes you made
+git reset --soft HEAD^ # use --soft if you want to keep your changes git reset --hard HEAD^ # use --hard if you don't care about keeping the changes you made

 Now git log will show that the last commit has been removed.